-Weighted blankets have seen a lot of mainstream success within the last decade, but they’ve been around for much longer: Occupational therapists began studying the effects of weighted blankets and weighted vests on children with sensory processing disorders and on the autism spectrum in the early 2000s, and studies looking at the therapeutic effects of weighted blankets on mental health patients date even earlier.
+Weighted blankets have seen a lot of mainstream success within the last decade, but they’ve been around for much longer: Occupational therapists began studying the effects of weighted blankets and weighted vests in the early 2000s, and studies looking at the therapeutic effects of weighted blankets date even earlier.

-Weighted blankets — which are typically filled with small glass or plastic beads to add weight — can help you sleep better, reduce anxiety and relieve stress, and they have understandably soared in popularity as a result — weighted blankets have been featured as one of Time’s Best Inventions and as one of Google’s trendiest gifts.
-Although experts told us the extent of a weighted blanket’s efficacy varies by person, it can still have both positive scientific and psychological effects to calm you down.
+Studies show that weighted blankets — which are typically filled with small glass or plastic beads to add weight — can help you sleep better, reduce anxiety and relieve stress.
+Although experts told us the extent of a weighted blanket’s efficacy varies from person to person, it can provide positive effects both physically and psychologically.

-To help you decide whether a weighted blanket is right for you, we spoke to sleep medicine and occupational therapy experts on the potential benefits of weighted blankets, who should (and shouldn’t) use them and how to shop for one.
-We also highlighted some weighted blanket options to shop that have been tested by Consumer Reports’ test engineers.
+To help you decide whether a weighted blanket is right for you, we spoke to sleep medicine specialists and occupational therapy experts on the potential benefits of weighted blankets, along with who should (and shouldn’t) use them and how to shop for one.
+We also highlighted some options to shop that have been tested by Consumer Reports’ test engineers.

 What is a weighted blanket?

 Weighted blankets look a lot like a typical blanket, comforter or duvet insert that you’d throw on your bed or couch.
-But instead of cotton, polyfill or feathers, they’re filled with glass or plastic beads to add weight (most have individual quilted squares so the beads won’t shift when you turn or move in your sleep).
-They can also feature loops on the corners to attach to your duvet cover.
+But instead of cotton, polyfill or feathers, they’re filled with glass or plastic beads to add weight.
+Most have individual quilted squares so the beads won’t shift when you turn or move in your sleep, and some feature loops on the corners so it can attach to a duvet cover.

-The weights of these blankets vary by manufacturer, but they usually range anywhere from 3 to 30 pounds.
-Generally, you should look for a weighted blanket that’s about 10 percent of your body weight, according to Dr. Seema Khosla, medical director of the North Dakota Center for Sleep.
+The weight of these blankets vary by manufacturer, but they usually range anywhere from 3 to 30 pounds.
+Generally, you should look for a weighted blanket that’s about 10% of your body weight, according to Dr. Seema Khosla, medical director of the North Dakota Center for Sleep.

-Experts told us a weighted blanket should provide multiple weight options to fit the 10 percent body weight limit, feature a machine-washable and breathable cover and offer a return policy that lets you trial the blanket before committing to it.
-With this guidance in mind, we rounded up highly rated weighted blankets tested and recommended by Consumer Reports engineers, as well as a few Select staff favorites.
+Experts told us a weighted blanket should provide multiple weight options to fit the 10% body weight limit, feature a machine-washable and breathable cover and offer a return policy that lets you trial the blanket before committing to it.
+With this guidance in mind, we rounded up six highly rated weighted blankets that were tested and recommended by Consumer Reports engineers, as well as a few Select staff favorites.

 Baloo Living’s Weighted Blanket features glass beads and comes in various sizes, ranging from a mini 9-pound version to a 25-pound option sized for a King or California King mattress.
-I personally own the 12-pound throw blanket, which fits snugly on my couch and offers a fairly comfortable weight when I’m relaxing.
+I own the 12-pound throw blanket, which fits snugly on my couch and offers a comfortable weight when I’m relaxing in the evening.

-The blanket is made with a 100 percent cotton exterior and interior, and it’s both machine-washable and dryer-safe, according to the brand (although it recommends using a commercial washing machine for the largest 25-pound blanket).
-The 12-to-25-pound blankets also feature small loops sewn into the seams at the sides and corners to connect to a duvet cover.
-The weighted blanket is available in two colors: Pebble White and Clay.
+The blanket is made with a 100% cotton exterior and interior, and it’s both machine-washable and dryer-safe, according to the brand (although it recommends using a commercial washing machine for the largest, 25-pound blanket).
+The blanket also features small loops sewn into the seams at the sides and corners to connect to a duvet cover, and it’s available in colors like Pebble White and Clay.

-The Gravity Blanket features a machine-washable micro-plush duvet cover and an inner weighted piece filled with glass beads that’s hand-wash only.
+The Gravity Blanket features a machine-washable micro-plush duvet cover and an inner weighted piece filled with glass beads that can be hand-washed only.
 The inner weighted blanket also has gridded stitching to ensure the beads are uniformly distributed and don’t shift as you move around, according to the brand.
-The Gravity Blanket is offered in three sizes — 15, 20 and 35 pounds — and three different colors: Grey, Navy and White.
+The Gravity Blanket is offered in three sizes — 15, 20 and 35 pounds — and seven colors, including Oat, Grey, Navy and White.

-The Luna Weighted Blanket is offered in three different sizes for a Full, Queen, or King bed and, depending on the size you choose, the blanket’s weight ranges from 12 pounds to 30 pounds.
+The Luna Weighted Blanket is offered in three different sizes for a Full, Queen or King bed, and depending on the size you choose, the blanket’s weight ranges from 12 pounds to 30 pounds.
 The brand says the blanket can be washed in cold water on a gentle setting and can be tumble dried on low heat.
-Luna’s weighted blanket does not come with a cover, but the brand offers one you can purchase separately.
-It’s sold in over a dozen colors, including Pink, Blue Grey and Tie Dye.
+Luna’s weighted blanket does not come with a cover, but the brand offers one that you can purchase separately.
+It’s sold in over a dozen colors, including Pink, Lavender and Tie Dye.

-This YnM Weighted Blanket is another option that doesn’t come with a cover, but the brand does sell a variety of covers separately, including a cotton cover and cooling cover.
-YnM says the blanket is both machine-washable and dryer-safe, but it recommends washing the duvet cover rather than the inner blanket because frequent washing could damage it.
-It’s offered in an array of sizes — ranging from 7 pounds to 30 pounds — and multiple color options.
+This YnM Weighted Blanket is another option that doesn’t come with a cover, but the brand does sell some separately, including a cotton cover and cooling cover.
+YnM says the blanket is both machine-washable and dryer-safe, but it recommends washing the duvet cover rather than the inner blanket, since frequent washing can cause wear and tear.
+It’s offered in 15 colorways and an array of sizes, ranging from 7 pounds to 30 pounds.

 What are the benefits of weighted blankets?

-The weighted blanket is predominantly based on the idea of deep pressure stimulation, which uses gentle pressure to help induce a feeling of calm by increasing the mood-boosting hormone serotonin and the sleep hormone melatonin.
+The weighted blanket is predominantly based on the concept of deep-pressure stimulation, a method in which gentle pressure is used to induce a feeling of calm by increasing the mood-boosting hormone serotonin and the sleep hormone melatonin.
 While experts told us the data behind the effectiveness of weighted blankets is sparse, some small and more individualized studies have shown they can reduce insomnia in certain patients, and other studies show they can serve as a therapeutic tool to decrease anxiety because the deep pressure is thought to reduce the stress hormone cortisol.

 “Some people find the pressure they provide to be soothing, like a hug or a massage,” said Lynelle Schneeberg, board-certified sleep psychologist and author of “Become Your Child's Sleep Coach.”

-Our experts agreed the effectiveness of a weighted blanket varies from person to person.
-“Our bodies respond to things differently — what works for one person may not work the same for the next,” said Michael Urban, senior lecturer and director of the Doctorate of Occupational Therapy Program at the University of New Haven.
-He noted that weighted blankets can cause certain people to feel overstimulated when they’re used for hours at a time, which can ultimately offset the benefits.
+Our experts agreed the effectiveness of a weighted blanket varies based on the person.
+“Our bodies respond to things differently — what works for one person may not work the same for the next,” said Michael Urban, occupational therapy practitioner, senior lecturer and director of the Doctorate of Occupational Therapy Program at the University of New Haven.
+He noted that weighted blankets in rare cases can cause certain people to feel overstimulated when they’re used for hours at a time, which can ultimately offset the benefits.

-Other limitations include the price (most cost anywhere from $100 to upwards of $200) and the lack of portability.
-“If you become very used to the feeling of sleeping under them, you may want to bring them along when you travel and that can be an issue if the blanket is unwieldy, heavy or bulky,” said Schneeberg.
+Other limitations include the price (most cost anywhere from $50 to $300) and the lack of portability.
+“If you become very used to the feeling of sleeping under them, you may want to bring them along when you travel, and that can be an issue if the blanket is unwieldy, heavy or bulky,” Schneeberg said.

 Are weighted blankets safe?

 Our experts agreed that weighted blankets are safe as long as they’re used properly and the weight isn’t too much.
-They’re not recommended for adults with respiratory, circulatory, mobility or temperature regulation issues since these blankets can get fairly hot, according to Shneeberg.
+They’re not recommended for adults with respiratory, circulatory, mobility or temperature-regulation issues, since these blankets can get fairly hot, according to Schneeberg.
 Khosla added that adults with neuromuscular disorders that physically can’t lift a heavy blanket should also avoid them.